voucherifyio/voucherify-ruby-sdk/docs/CampaignsApi.md

 api_instance = VoucherifySdk::CampaignsApi.new
 campaign_id = 'campaign_id_example' # String | You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value. opts = {
-  campaigns_update_request_body: VoucherifySdk::CampaignsUpdateDiscountCouponsCampaign.new # CampaignsUpdateRequestBody | Specify the campaign parameters to be updated.
+  campaigns_update_request_body: VoucherifySdk::CampaignsUpdateRequestBody.new # CampaignsUpdateRequestBody | Specify the campaign parameters to be updated.
 }

 begin